JacpFX/JacpFX/_includes/messaging.md

 #JacpFX messaging#
 Messaging is an essential part of JacpFX.
-All JacpFX components (workbench, perspectives, components) have no direct reference to each other and communicate via messages.
+JacpFX components (workbench, perspectives, components) have no direct reference to each other and communicate via messages.
 Every component has a message box and handles it's messages sequential, similar to an actor.
 To send a message the JacpFX context contains following two methods:
 ### sending a message to yourself ###